0xCSMNT/EconDashboard/README.md

 - [ ] **Day 16:** Secure your API key.
 Decide on hosting (Heroku or GitHub Pages) and deploy the project.
 - [ ] **Day 17:** Write final documentation in README, including how to run the project locally and how to use the deployed application.

+## Project Information

+### Target Audience
+Primarily for personal use, though the project may evolve into a portfolio piece in the future.

+### Data Sources
+V1 will focus entirely on US economic data available on the FRED database: https://fred.stlouisfed.org/docs/api/fred/.
+Future versions will include more diverse data sources.

+### Dashboard Features
+The focus is on a simple dashboard showcasing various economic indicators such as GDP, CPI etc.

+### Caching
+The cache will use a JSON object due to the small size and simplicity of the data.

+~~SQLite3 is the database being considered for caching, with JSON as an alternative.~~

+### Hosting
+Hosting will be on GitHub pages, and the backend requirements will be minimized to enable that.

+~~Undecided between GitHub Pages and Heroku; dependent on back-end resource needs.~~

+### Technology Stack
+HTML, CSS, Python, Flask, ~~SQLite3~~, JavaScript, Chart.js, ~~D3.js~~, ~~Pandas~~

+### Time Frame
+The project is estimated to be completed in 10-15 days.

 ## Recommendations by ChatGPT